reynerpaca/class-Components/README.md

 ## TODO:

-Create an button that will add a new post object to the posts state everytime the button is pressed.
+Create a button that will add a new post object to the posts state every time the button is pressed.

 Extras: